whoseboy/DDDA/README.md

 and take them back to innovation.

 ## How to use?
-The well packed code is coming soon.
+(The well packed code is coming soon.)

+**v0.0.0:**  2D Tube flow example
+1. Download

+&ensp; (https) git clone https://github.com/whoseboy/DDDA.git

+&ensp; (ssh) git clone git@github.com:whoseboy/DDDA.git

+2. Run tube flow example

+&ensp; In folder v0.0.0, open 2D_TubeFlow.ipynb

+&ensp; run

 ## What inside?
 Beside of the work flow in this composited package, we developed two amazied algorithm(And more in house:) ).